decentraland/adr/content/ADR-137-new-friend-request.md

 - Explorer: for the UI, UI functionalities and integration with Kernel.
 - dServices: for the creation of new functionalities required such as obtaining the info of the received and sent friend requests from backend to kernel (dates, profile pictures, mutual friends, etc.).

-In more detail the different responsibilities will be covered in the analysis of each part of the feature.
+The different responsibilities will be covered in more detail in the analysis of each part of the feature.
 A tag to the respective team will be placed next to each functionality.

 ## Approach
 For this to work we need to synchronize the information between the Renderer, Kernel and Matrix servers.

 Due to the current architecture implemented in the backend side, the idea would be to use always Kernel as a bridge between the Renderer and the Matrix server.
-So any communication needed between both sides will be done through messages in Kernel↔Renderer and the messages exchange is defined by RPC calls.
+So any communication needed between both sides will be done through messages in Kernel↔Renderer and the message exchange is defined by RPC calls.

 In terms of needed communications, we have identified the next main dependencies between Client and Backend: